stroiman/go-dom/README.md

 Progress so far is the result of too much spare time; but that will not last.
 If If enough people would sponsor this project, it could mean the difference between continued development, or death.

+## Example

+Go-dom allow you to use Go code to test your Go web applications with client-side scripting

+## Project background

+While the SPA[^2] dominates the web today, some applications still render server-side HTML, and HTMX is gaining in popularity.
+Go has some popularity as a back-end language for HTMX.

+While Go has great tooling for verifying request/responses of HTTP applications, if you need to test at a higher level, for example verify how any JavaScript code effects the page; you would need to use browser automation which introduce a significant overhead; not only from out-of-process communication with the browser, but also the necessity of launching your server.

+This overhead discourages a TDD loop.

+The purpose of this project is to support a TDD feedback loop for code delivering HTML, and where merely verifying the HTTP response isn't enough, but you want to verify:

+- JavaScript code has the desired behaviour
+- General browser behaviour is verified, e.g.
+  - clicking a `<button type="submit">` submits the form and a redirect response is followed.

+Some advantages of a native headless browser are:

+- No need to wait for a browser to launch.
+- Everything works in-process, so interacting with the browser from test does not incur the overhead of out-of-process communication, and you could for example redirect all console output to go code easily.
+- You can request application directly through the [`http.Handler`](https://pkg.go.dev/net/http#Handler); so no need to start an HTTP server.
+- You can run parallel tests in isolation as each can create their own _instance_ of the HTTP handler.[^3]

+Some disadvantages compared to browser automation.

+- You cannot verify how it look; e.g. you cannot get a screenshot of a failing test
+  - This means you cannot create snap-shot tests detect undesired UI changes.[^4]
+- You cannot verify that everything works in _all supported browsers_.

+This isn't intended as a replacement for the cases where an end-2-end test is the right choice.
+It is intended as a tool to help when you want a smaller isolated test, e.g. mocking out part of the behaviour;

 ## Code structure